 - Slowly start breathing in and out.
 Take a deep breath, inhaling through the nose counting to 5, exhaling out the mouth counting to 5.

-- Stay in this position 5 up to 20 minutes for maximum results!
+- Stay in this position for 5 up to 20 minutes for maximum results!

 - When finished, slowly push yourself away from the wall and slide your legs to the left or right, whatever feels better for you.
 Carefully put yourself back into a sitting position.
 Do not do this too suddenly as you could hurt your back.